Julynx/dbloat/README.md

 If you want to add packages to debloat, write the name of each package line by line in a ```.txt``` file inside the ```dbloat``` directory and it will show up as an option the next time you execute the ```dbloat.py``` script.

-You can search for packages considered 'bloatware' for your smartphone model in the XDA forums and in other parts of the internet.
-Experiment with care!
+You can search for packages considered 'bloatware' for your smartphone model in the XDA forums and in other parts of the internet but experiment with care!